 It’s difficult to predict what you might run into after you install the Android 6.0.1 Marshmallow update on your Galaxy phone or tablet.
 That’s why you should prepare before you take the plunge.

 We’ve put together a game plan that will take you step-by-step through the process we use before every Galaxy Android update.
-You can follow this link to the guide or you can scroll down to the bottom here and go through the slides.
+You can follow this guide or you can scroll down to the bottom here and go through our slides.

 Android 6.0.1 Marshmallow is a huge update and big updates can cause big problems.
 A little prep work could go a long way toward preventing problems on your phone or tablet.